 EASY BLACK BEAN BROWNIES (VEGAN + GLUTEN FREE)

-Yep, there’s black beans in these brownies!
+Yep, there are black beans in these brownies!
 But you’d probably never know it unless you made them yourself.
 A truly decadent and healthy treat!

 - 1 can (15 oz.) black beans, drained and rinsed